 How has coffee changed over the years?

-Each of these coffee preparation methods provide different pros and cons:
+Each of these coffee preparation methods provides different pros and cons:

-Espresso machines are typically reserved for high volume coffee chops, but recently high-end manufactures like Breville have developed in-home espresso machines that allow you to quickly – and affordably – stamp and pour your own espresso.
+Espresso machines are typically reserved for high-volume coffee shops, but recently high-end manufactures like Breville have developed in-home espresso machines that allow you to quickly – and affordably – stamp and pour your own espresso.

-Percolators work by continually cycling near boiling water through the premium coffee grinds until the desired strength and flavour profile is reached.
+Percolators work by continually cycling near-boiling water through the premium coffee grinds until the desired strength and flavor profile is reached.
 These devices were very popular in the 1970s until your standard drip coffee maker made its debut.

 The classic drip coffee maker is the most commonly used preparation method.
 It provides quick, easy and consistent coffee that almost anyone would enjoy.
 Most stores sell these pieces of equipment for $100 – $300 and they usually last 5+ years.
 If you’re looking for an affordable alternative to the daily Starbucks run, drip coffee makers are the best option.

-Modern day coffee enthusiasts are now sourcing ethical, gourmet, and organic coffee beans that are freshly roasted.
+Modern-day coffee enthusiasts are now sourcing ethical, gourmet, and premium coffee beans that are freshly roasted.
 Since most coffee beans are being transported from countries like Brazil, Vietnam, and Colombia it is difficult to significantly reduce the time between picking and delivery.
-While improving the transportation times will help create a better cup of joe, it is not the biggest opportunity.
+While improving transportation times will help create a better cup of joe, it is not the biggest opportunity.